 Repeatedly we have seen local-global partnerships fail, a major international group (or aspiring one) finds there is no traction after both parties sign the dotted line.

-Yet failure is merely an outcome of the underlying cause which is poor selection.
+Yet failure is merely an outcome of the underlying cause, which is poor research and selection.

 Partnering up with a local company that is not well aligned to your corporate values, work ethos or has the necessary time and resources to make this work with your support will never result in a successful venture.
 Both parties need to be accountable for making a partnership work – as we all know – it does take two to tango.